pagekit/docs/guides/theme.md

 ## index.php

 Internally, Themes in Pagekit are handled as *Modules*.
-This opens up a lot of possibilities of what you can do with a theme.
+This opens up a lot of possibilities of what you can do with a theme, because modules allow you to access all of Pagekit's functionality.
 The main thing to understand in the beginning is that the definition of your theme happens in the `index.php`.

 Make sure this file returns a PHP array.
 By setting the right properties in this array, you tell Pagekit everything it needs to know about your theme.